rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-delete-network-os-networksv2-id.rst

 This operation deletes the network specified in the request URI.

 .. note::
    You can delete an isolated network only if it is not attached to any server.
-To detach a network from a 					server, delete the virtual interface for the network from the server instance..
+To detach a network from a server, delete the virtual interface for the network from the server instance.